Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/getting-started.md

 has no side effects from submitting same request multiple times.
 If successful, returns a `204 (No Content)` status code with an empty response body.

+**OPTIONS** - Used to determine which of the above operations are permitted for a given resource.
+If the resource exists, returns a `200 (OK)` status code with the list of permitted HTTP methods in the Allow header.

 All request and response payloads are [UTF8](http://en.wikipedia.org/wiki/UTF8) encoded [JSON](http://en.wikipedia.org/wiki/JSON).
 [HTTPS](http://en.wikipedia.org/wiki/Https) is used for all requests to ensure